tc39/proposal-intl-segmenter/README.md

 ### `Intl.Segmenter.prototype.segment(string)`

-This method creates a new `%SegmentIterator%` over the input string, which will lazily find breaks, starting at index 0.
+This method creates a new `%BoundaryIterator%` over the input string, which will lazily find segment boundaries, starting at index 0.

-### `%SegmentIterator%`
+### `%BoundaryIterator%`

 This class iterates over segment boundaries of a particular string.